“Two souls dwell, alas, in my breast’ (Faust I)

 In the second creation story, man is symbolically expressed by the two elements from which he was created, on the one hand from the material ‘lump of earth’, and on the other from the spiritual ‘breath of God’, the immaterial transcendent dimension (Genesis 2:7).
 This double face is symbolised by Cain and Abel (Gen. 4, 1-16, as also in the Koran in Sura 5, 27 ff.).

 The two parts of the soul consist on the one hand of the self-preservation instinct, the ego programme in humans, the instinctual soul, which primarily loves itself and then at most its own environment; it is located on the material level of existence.
 The other part of the soul is the love for all other people, the intuition, the inner voice, ‘the father in me’, the spirit soul, the gut feeling, the conscience.
-The spirit soul, the ‘better soul’ (Faust I, Study) is located on the divine level of human consciousness.
-It is the programme of love (see chapter 17) that relates not only to our own unconditional survival, but to that of all human beings.
+The spirit soul, the ‘better soul’ (Faust I, Study) is located on the spiritual level of human consciousness.
+It is the love programme (see chapter 17) that relates not only to our own unconditional survival, but to that of all people.
 This is the (re)born Son of God who ‘seeks his good in the good of others.’
 Can one express it more aptly than Goethe, who has Faust say:

 “Two souls dwell, alas! in my breast:

-clings to the world with clutching organs;
+One holds in coarse lust of love clings to the world with clutching organs;

 the other lifts itself violently from the * Dust

 To the realms of high ancestors.”
-(Faust I. Before the gate.)

 ______________________________________